charmed-kubernetes/layer-etcd/README.md

 Action queued with id: b46d5d6f-5625-4320-8cda-b611c6ae580c
 ```

-Step 2: check the status of the action so you can grab the snapshot and verify
+Step 2: Check the status of the action so you can verify the hash sum of the
-the sum.
-The copy.cmd result ouput is a copy/paste command for you to download
+resulting file.
+The output will contain results.copy.cmd the value can be
-the exact snapshot that you just created.
+copied and used to download the snapshot that you just created.

-Download the snapshot tarball from the unit that created the snapshot and verify
+Download the snapshot tar archive from the unit that created the snapshot and
-the sha256 sum
+verify the sha256 hash sum.

 ```
 $ juju show-action-output b46d5d6f-5625-4320-8cda-b611c6ae580c